A family of extremal hypergraphs for Ryser's conjecture: Many maximal examples and the Ryser poset

 This issue can be resolved by allowing countably infinite $r$-Ryser hypergraphs into the poset.
 When considering infinite hypergraphs however, a technical issue arises, since it is possible to have two non-isomorphic hypergraphs which are {\em both} subgraphs of each other.
 To circumvent this, we consider an equivalence relation $\sim$ on all $r$-uniform countable hypergraphs where $\mathcal H\sim \mathcal H'$ if $\mathcal H$ is contained in $\mathcal H'$ and also $\mathcal H'$ is contained in $\mathcal H$.
 Then equivalence classes of intersecting extremal hypergraphs form a poset under containment.
-Note that using the Sunflower Lemma it is not difficult to see that the Ryser poset has finitely many maximal elements.
+Note that using the Sunflower Lemma it is not difficult to see that the Ryser poset has finitely many maximal elements (an argument for why this is true can be found in Chapter 2 of \cite{AK}).
 Combining Lemmas~\ref{CountingS} and~\ref{LemmaMaximal} we obtain the following.

-\begin{corollary} For any $\delta > 0$, there is an infinite sequence of integers $r$, for which there are $\Omega (\exp (r^{0.5 -\delta}) )$ non-isomorphic maximal elements in the $r$-Ryser poset. \end{corollary} The maximal elements in Corollary~\ref{TheoremCountingMaximal} come from the hypergraphs $\mathcal H(\tpp{r}, S, F_1, \dots, F_r)$, adding infinitely many vertices to each partition, and then adding all the (infinitely many) copies of edges of the forms $F_i+v$, $v\in V_{r+1}$, and $F_i-s_i+v_i+v$, $v\in V_i$, for every $i=1, \dots, r$.
+\begin{corollary} There is an infinite sequence of integers $r$, for which there are $\exp (r^{0.5 -o(1)}) $ non-isomorphic maximal elements in the $r$-Ryser poset. \end{corollary} The maximal elements in Corollary~\ref{TheoremCountingMaximal} come from the hypergraphs $\mathcal H(\tpp{r}, S, F_1, \dots, F_r)$, adding infinitely many vertices to each partition, and then adding all the (infinitely many) copies of edges of the forms $F_i+v$, $v\in V_{r+1}$, and $F_i-s_i+v_i+v$, $v\in V_i$, for every $i=1, \dots, r$.
 From Lemma~\ref{LemmaMaximal} we have that the resulting infinite hypergraphs are maximal since the only edges which can be added to them must be of the form $F_i+v$ and $F_i-s_i+v_i+v$, where $v$ is a new vertex.